David Stewart, Duke of Rothesay: Rise to prominence

+David negotiated with John of Gaunt over Scottish claims to Jedforest, pictured here, in 1398.

 David enjoyed considerable authority within Scotland by the end of 1397.
 During the summer of that year, he openly challenged Archibald, Earl of Douglas, by supporting the marriage of his younger sister, Mary, to George Douglas, Lord of Angus, a member of the rival Red Douglas line of the Douglas family.
 David's political power was reflected in a complaint made by officials of the Scottish exchequer in Edinburgh in May 1397, around the time of his sister's betrothal to George, Lord of Angus.
-The officials accused David of taking royal funds without written permission, remarking that they did not dare to contrevene his actions.
+The officials accused David of taking royal funds without written permission, remarking that they did not dare to contravene his actions.
 David was named as a member of his father's council in 1397, and around that time he took a leading role in Anglo-Scottish diplomacy.
 In March 1398, David defended Scottish claims to Jedforest in negotiations with John of Gaunt, the uncle of Richard II of England.
-On 28 April 1398, Robert III elevated David to the new title of Duke of Rothesay during a general council at Scone Abbey.
+On 28 April 1398, during a general council at Scone Abbey, Robert III elevated David to the new title of Duke of Rothesay.
 David's influence was further reflected by the creation of his ally, David Lindsay of Crawford, as Earl of Crawford during the same council.